PopularDemand/WADM/readme.txt

 The ratings are given on a scale of 1-10.
 The user should input digits only.

 At the end, the program calculates which option best suits the person's needs based on the user inputs.
+The highest scoring option is the "best" choice